lmu-cmsi486-fall2020/assignments/relational-db-mini-stack.md

 Your language of choice will determine the additional readings.
 The earlier links for working with files will still apply when implementing the “loader” portion of the assignment.
 New to the pool of documentation are assorted links to relational database libraries across various languages:
 * [SQLAlchemy](https://www.sqlalchemy.org) is likely your best bet if you want to interact with PostgreSQL (and other relational database management systems) in Python
+* The [“When do I construct a Session, when do I commit it, and when do I close it?”
+Question+Answer from SQLAlchemy](https://docs.sqlalchemy.org/en/13/orm/session_basics.html#when-do-i-construct-a-session-when-do-i-commit-it-and-when-do-i-close-it) actually provides some excellent big-picture background that applies not only to SQLAlchemy, but also to many other general-purpose database libraries like it
 * [Sequelize](https://sequelize.org/master) is the corresponding library if Node.js is your jam
 * For Java, [JDBC](https://docs.oracle.com/javase/tutorial/jdbc/basics/index.html) (Java Database Connectivity) is actually a first-party feature of the language, though ironically the primary-source documentation linked here is actually getting quite long in the tooth (they say so themselves) so you may well find better and more updated sources out there